ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

 For the last zoomed map, I used the `make_chronomap parameters `dist_cut=10, n_cities_cut=30, small_city_radius=30`: as we are zooming in, I clustered cities with a 10 mile radius, displayed up to 30 cities, and showed all cities within a 30 miles radius of the origin.
 The resulting map is busy enough, but not too much.

+One last comment: the maps would be much messier if it were not for the [adjustText](https://github.com/Phlya/adjustText) package.
+This package iteratively adjusts the position of text labels to minimize overlaps, while trying to keep the label as close to the original anchor as possible.

 ### More Chronomaps

 After showing step-by-step how to make chronomaps, we can do many more in a batch.
-We simply define a list of cities, get tehir coordinates from GeoNamesCache (as before, this could also be done with the Google Maps Geocoding API) and a list of EPSG codes for each city (these can be found on [https://spatialreference.org]()
+We simply define a list of cities, get their coordinates from GeoNamesCache (as before, this could also be done with the Google Maps Geocoding API) and a list of EPSG codes for each city (these can be found on [https://spatialreference.org]()

 ```python
 cities_list = ['San Francisco', 'Seattle', 'Denver', 'Chicago', 'Washington, D.C.', 'New York City']